viswanathgs/ml-zettelkasten/papers-speech.md

 ---

 - Simple approach overall.
 The goal is to leverage llama (trained just on text, not multilingual) to perform ASR.
+  - Speech embeddings + text-based LLM to improve upon ASR baselines.
+  - Not generative.
+  - No discretization of speech tokens anywhere unlike - the input to Llama is audio embeddings from conformer.
-- Prepend text prompt with audio embeddings from a conformer trained with CTC.
+- Prepend text prompt in Llama with audio embeddings from a conformer trained with CTC.
   - The initial input would be a sequence of audio embeddings followed by the `<BOS>` token at which point the LLM would start emitting text (hopefully transcribing the audio) auto-regressively.
-  - "The ASR-LLM problem can possibly be reinterpreted as a copying/translation task where the LLM needs to regurgitate the information in the audio sequence.
-If the audio encoder provides a sequence of embeddings aligned with the text embeddings the problem collapses to a repetition task which should not require the full capacity of an LLM."
+  - > The ASR-LLM problem can possibly be reinterpreted as a copying/translation task where the LLM needs to regurgitate the information in the audio sequence.
+If the audio encoder provides a sequence of embeddings aligned with the text embeddings the problem collapses to a repetition task which should not require the full capacity of an LLM.
 - Evaluate both using the LLM as is as well as LoRA-finetuned variant.
   - LoRA adaptor is only applied for the attention projection weights (q/k/v/o); feedforward, embedding and final linear layer weights remain frozen.
   - LoRA parameters: $\alpha = 16$ and $r = 8$.
-- Section 4: Cosine similarly between the audio embeddings and the text embeddings (lookup table in llama mapping tokens to vectors) shows monotonic similarity.
+- Section 4: Cosine similarly between the audio embeddings (output of speech conformer followed by linear projection to match dimensionality) and the text embeddings (output of llama's `nn.Embedding` mapping text tokens to embeddings) shows monotonic similarity.
-- TODO: How does R = 0 (no LoRA, using the original LLM as is) work at all?
-Table 3
-- Section 4: "The speech recognition task can be interpreted as a regurgitation task -- the language model is tasked with cleaning and repeating (in the same order) information that is present in the audio encoder output sequence."
+- > The speech recognition task can be interpreted as a regurgitation task -- the language model is tasked with cleaning and repeating (in the same order) information that is present in the audio encoder output sequence.
-  - "cleaning" is key
-- TODO